Reference

 ])

-loop wip
+loop planned

 loop(condition: (body: Current, iteration: number) => boolean, maxIterations?: number): RouteBuilder<Current>